RedisLabs/redislabs-docs/content/rdi/_index.md

          /redis-di.md
 ---

-Redis Data Integration (RDI) is a product that helps [Redis Enterprise](https://redis.com/redis-enterprise-software/overview/) users ingest and export data in near real time, so that Redis becomes part of their data fabric without additional integration efforts.
+Redis Data Integration (RDI) is a product that helps [Redis Enterprise](https://redis.com/redis-enterprise-software/overview/) users ingest data in near real time, so that Redis becomes part of their data fabric without additional integration efforts.

-RDI currently supports the following scenarios:

-- [**Ingest**]({{<relref "/rdi/quickstart/ingest-guide">}}): RDI mirrors the application primary database to Redis using a Capture Data Change (CDC) tool.
+RDI currently supports the [ingest scenario]({{<relref "/rdi/quickstart/ingest-guide">}}).
+RDI mirrors the application primary database to Redis using a Capture Data Change (CDC) tool.
 RDI transforms the database model and types to Redis model and types.
 This scenario is useful when the application database is not performant and scalable enough to serve the read queries.
-RDI helps offloading all read queries to Redis.
+RDI helps to offload all read queries to Redis.
-- [**Write-behind**]({{<relref "/rdi/quickstart/write-behind-guide">}}): Data changes in Redis are applied by RDI to one or more downstream data stores.
-RDI can map and transform the Redis types and model to the downstream types and models.
-This scenario is useful when the application needs fast writes and reads for some of the queries, but has to provide data to other downstream services that need them in different models for other uses.

-Read [here]({{<relref "/rdi/architecture">}}) for more details and architecture.
+To learn more see [Architecture]({{<relref "/rdi/architecture">}}) for more details and architecture.

 ## Supported sources (ingest)